pydata/xarray/doc/user-guide/io.rst

 Reading and writing files
 =========================

-xarray supports direct serialization and IO to several file formats, from simple :ref:`io.pickle` files to the more flexible :ref:`io.netcdf` format (recommended).
+Xarray supports direct serialization and IO to several file formats, from simple :ref:`io.pickle` files to the more flexible :ref:`io.netcdf` format (recommended).